arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 }
 ```

-That's a little harder reason about.
+This is a bit more challenging to understand.
 Follow the types, that should help.
 When you are done, inline all the variables and you will get to:

 ```csharp